ErlingSigurdson/SegMap595/README.md

 ## Mapped bytes

-If the map string is valid, mapped bytes will be placed in a member array in the ascending order of characters they represent: from 0 to 9, from A to Z, non-alphanumerics at the end.
+If the map string is valid, mapped bytes will be placed in a member array in the ascending order of characters they represent: from 0 to 9, from 'A' to 'Z', non-alphanumerics at the end.

 By default, the dot bit will be in an OFF state (cleared for a common-cathode display, set for a common-anode display) in all mapped bytes, therefore you will have to manipulate this bit in your code as necessary.
 The dot bit position within a byte is indicated by the return value of `get_dot_bit_pos()` method, as shown below.

 Glyphs are not standardized globally.
-Some of them do resemble their actual prototype characters, some are rather sketchy (like G, K, T, V, X and Z), others are outright arbitrary (like M and W).
+Some of them do resemble their actual prototype characters, some are rather sketchy (like 'G', 'K', 'T', 'V', 'X' and 'Z'), others are outright arbitrary (like 'M' and 'W').

 This library offers two glyph sets: